OpenWork-NZ/mdwg/docs/_defs/Introduction.md

 # ICSM ISO19115-1 Metadata Best Practice Guide

 This document was compiled by [OpenWork Ltd (OWL)](http://openwork.nz) on behalf of and with guidance and contributions from the [ICSM Metadata Working Group (MDWG)](https://www.icsm.gov.au/what-we-do/metadata-working-group).
 The purpose of this document is to capture the consensus good practice guidance for the use of recommended ISO 19115-1 metadata elements for organisataion in the Australia / New Zealand region.
-Further this guidance will aid the migration from the retired [ANZLIC](https://www.anzlic.gov.au/) Metadata Profile of ISO 19115:2003 to the currently endorsed ISO 19115-1:2014 (including Amd.1:2018).
+Further this guidance will aid the migration from the retired [ANZLIC](https://www.anzlic.gov.au/) Metadata Profile of ISO 19115:2003 to the currently endorsed ISO 19115-1:2014 (including Amd.1:2018 and Amd.2:2020).

 ![Geoscience Australia](../images/GA.jpg)
 ![ARDC](../images/ARDC.png)  ![DEE](../images/DeptEngEnv.png)